anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

 The CNTT is structured into Workstreams so it can scale and accommodate participation from the wider community.
-The CNTT is open to participation by any individual or organization that agrees to comply with it's ToR (each such participant, a “Participant”).
+The CNTT is open to participation by any individual or organization that agrees to comply with it's Term of Reference ([ToR](../../../GSMA_CNTT_Terms_of_Reference.pdf)) (each such participant, a “Participant”).
 Each of the Workstreams within CNTT has one Lead and up to two Co-Leads.
 Leads and Co-Leads for each Workstream are selected by the community itself through nomination and voting processes.
 This document explains the CNTT policies and process in details regarding nomination and selection.

 <a name="4.2"></a>
 ## 4.2 Workstreams Lead/Co-Lead Nomination and Selection